Subtitles, subtitle Translation, Subtitling in French English and all other languages

 Subtitling consists of displaying a translation that is synchronized with the dialogue at the bottom of a screen.

-Over the last few years, in Canada as in the rest of the world, the strong rise in number of television channels, broadcasts, documentaries, business films, and online shows has considerably increased the demand for captioning.
+Over the last few years, in Canada as in the rest of the world, the strong rise in number of television channels, broadcasts, documentaries, business films, and online shows (YouTube) has considerably increased the demand for captioning.

 Our subtitling services are available in every language, such as English, French, Spanish, Russian, Arabic, Hebrew, Chinese, Japanese, German, Korean, Italian and Portuguese, as well as Baltic and Indian languages.